flohump/scenTool/README.md

 - connect to database to retrieve data?

 Installation
-- download the bundle, open scenTool.R in RStudio and run the app
+- download the zip file, open scenTool.R in RStudio and run the app